Mike Trout: 2017

 On May 28, 2017, Trout left the game after spraining his left thumb.
 At the time, he was batting .337 and led the Angels with 16 home runs.
 Two days later, an MRI revealed the injury was a torn ulnar collateral ligament, and he was placed on the disabled list for the first time in his major league career.
 The injury required surgery, and he was ruled out for six to eight weeks.
 On May 31, he underwent successful thumb surgery.
-He was voted to be a starting outfielder for the American League in the All-Star Game, but did not participate due to his thumb injury.
+He was voted to be a starting outfielder for the American League in the All-Star Game, but did not play due to his thumb injury.
 Trout was activated from the disabled list on July 14 after missing 39 games.
 On August 7, the date of his 26th birthday, he doubled down the third-base line for his 1,000th career hit.
 In his next at-bat, he hit a home run for his 1,001st hit.
 It marked the fourth time in six seasons that Trout had homered on his birthday.

-On September 6, 2017, versus the Oakland Athletics, Trout drew a walk in his 14th consecutive contest to pass Albie Pearson for the franchise record of 13 set in 1961.
+On September 6, 2017, against the Oakland Athletics, Trout drew a walk in his 14th consecutive contest to pass Albie Pearson for the franchise record of 13 set in 1961.
 He hit his 200th career home run off of Marco Gonzales of the Seattle Mariners on September 29, 2017.
-Trout became the seventh player in history to reach 200 or more home runs before the end of his age-25 season, following Foxx, Eddie Mathews, Mantle, Mel Ott, Frank Robinson, Rodriguez, and Pujols.
+Trout became the seventh player in history to reach 200 or more home runs before the end of his age-25 season, following Jimmie Foxx, Eddie Mathews, Mickey Mantle, Mel Ott, Frank Robinson, Alex Rodriguez, and Albert Pujols.
 Trout played in a career low 114 games due to injury but led the team in runs (92), home runs (33), stolen bases (22), walks (94), and in batting average (.306).

 End of season awards for Trout included selection as center fielder on Baseball America's All-MLB Team.